 The countryside of Hungary is very cheap, but few expats live in the rural areas unless they’re in the wine industry.
 Most choose to live in Budapest, around Lake Balaton, or in one of the smaller cities like Eger or Pecs.

-Hungary got hit hard in the European economic crisis like many other nations on the continent, but has recovered much faster.
+Hungary got hit hard in the European economic crisis like many other nations on the continent, so the cost of living plummeted then, but it has recovered much faster.
 The official unemployment rate was 8% in mid-2014 and as I write this has dipped down below 4%, which downright glorious compared to Italy, Spain, Greece, or Portugal.
 Even the youth unemployment rate is around 10%, compared to more than 30% in Italy.

 This feels like a nation on the rise and the young are displaying something not seen much in the past couple hundred years of Hungary’s history: optimism.
 (There’s a dark cloud hanging over the country on a political level though, so run here if you’re trying to get away from racist rhetoric and inhumane immigration policies where you live now.)